ICA-EGAD/RiC-O/docs/next-steps.md

 * [Events and presentations](events.html)
 * [Projects and tools](projects-and-tools.html)

-The following is an overview of RiC-O roadmap and schedule for 2020 and 2021.
+The following is an overview of RiC-O roadmap and schedule for 2024.

 Of course, **the schedule also depends on RiC-O users, on their comments, expectations and proposals**.
-RiC-O users now can use the public GitHub repository to create issues, and also fork it and create pull requests from a fork.
+RiC-O users now can use the public GitHub repository to create issues or comment existing issues, and also fork it and create pull requests from a fork. **A big "thank you" to all the people who, outside the ICA/EGAD group, already contributed to the development of RiC-O 1.0, through their requests, their comments, their advice or their help**.

-You can also simply contact us and send comments and questions, using either ([egad at ica.org mailbox](mailto:egad@ica.org), or RiC-O users discussion list.
-If you would like to subscribe to the RiC-O discussion list, simply email to Florence Clavaud ([florence.clavaud at culture.gouv.fr](mailto:florence.clavaud@culture.gouv.fr)).
+You can also simply contact us and send comments and questions, using either ([egad at ica.org mailbox](mailto:egad@ica.org), or the new [Records in Contexts users Google group](https://groups.google.com/g/Records_in_Contexts_users)** RiC-O users discussion list.

-The global schedule is the following:

-* **preparing and releasing RiC 0.2**.
-Apart from fixing the possibly remaining bugs in 0.1, this will mainly imply making RiC-O compliant with RiC-CM 0.2.
-In this CM version, some definitions of the already existing components have changed.
-A few additions have also be done. **This has been done: RiC-O 0.2 was released in February 2021.** The issues and pull requests made in the GitHub repository provide more information on the main changes.
-The internal documentation of RiC-0 0.2 also includes a detailed history note (see the ontology metadata); besides, any change in the definition of a class or property, since December 2019, is documented in the ontology file, using a skos:changeNote property in the description of the resource updated.
-* **preparing and releasing RiC-0 1.0**.
-This version will not be a draft, but the first official recommendation. **It will be released in 2022 or by the beginning of 2023**, along with RiC-CM 1.0.

-The following is a non exhaustive list of topics, tasks and known issues on which EGAD RiC-O development team will work in the next months, the milestone being RiC-O 1.0:
+The following is a non exhaustive list of known topics or tasks on which EGAD has begun to work and will continue to work in the next months.
+We will update and enrich it, and will of course create issues so that more information is available on what we are doing.

-* adding more examples and diagrams to the GitHub repository;
+- add more examples and diagrams to the GitHub repository;
-* defining more accurately some properties (as transitive, functional, inverse functional...); possibly adding some transitive properties;
-* finishing the system of relations (where some subclasses are still missing);
-* articulating the Event and Activity classes, and the Relation system of classes;
-* providing mappings between the components of RiC-O, and the components of the EAD and EAC-CPF XML schemata that archivists use for producing or exchanging finding aids and authority records conforming to the ICA previous standards (ISAD(G) and ISAAR(CPF);
-* adding suggestions of mappings (in rico:closeTo) and OWL equivalences between some classes or properties and components in other models (among which - this is not an exhaustive list- CIDOC-CRM, IFLA-LRM, PREMIS, PROV-O, and Schema.org).
+- add suggestions of mappings (in rico:closeTo) and OWL equivalences between some classes or properties and components in other models (among which
+                     - this is not an exhaustive list- PREMIS, Schema.org, PROV-O, IFLA-LRM and RDA, CIDOC-CRM), or document how these models can be used together.
+- articulate the Event and Activity classes, and the Relation system of classes.